Harald Arnljot Øye

-Harald Arnljot Øye (born 1 February 1935) is a Norwegian chemist.
+Harald Arnljot Øye (1 February 1935 – 7 October 2024) was a Norwegian chemist.

+Biography

-He took the dr.techn. degree in 1963.
+Øye took the dr.techn. degree in 1963.
 He was a professor of inorganic chemistry at the Norwegian Institute of Technology from 1973 to his retirement.
 He has also led the International Course on Process Metallurgy of Aluminium since 1981.
-He is a fellow of the Norwegian Academy of Science and Letters and the Norwegian Academy of Technological Sciences.
-In November 2016, FLOGEN Star Outreach awarded him with the Fray International Sustainability Award at SIPS 2016 (Sustainable Industrial Processing Summit), in Hainan Island, China.
+He was a fellow of the Norwegian Academy of Science and Letters and the Norwegian Academy of Technological Sciences.
+In November 2016, FLOGEN Star Outreach awarded him the Fray International Sustainability Award at SIPS 2016 (Sustainable Industrial Processing Summit), in Hainan Island, China. Øye died on 7 October 2024, at the age of 89.